 API Reference#

-This page contains the API reference for rapidsmpf
+This page contains the API reference for rapidsmpf.

 Integrations#

-The subpackages under rapidsmpf.integrations
+The subpackages under rapidsmpf.integrations contain integrations with other

 libraries.